-Skills Gained in a Graphic Design Program
+Skills Gained With a Graphic Design Degree

 - Adobe Suite Proficiency